Pauldumebi/dev-test-hmcts-frontend/README.md

 ### Getting Started
 To get the frontend up and running locally, follow these steps:

+### **Local Setup**

+* The frontend connects to the local backend API at http://127.0.0.1:8000/api.

+* Ensure the backend server is running before you start the frontend.

 ### 1. **Install Dependencies**
 Run the following command to install all the required dependencies: